Cer001/Obesity_Classification/README.md

 # Obesity Classification

-# Introduction

-This notebook is the final notebook which shows the baseline model and the final model.
-It does not contain iterations and other models that were tested; those are included in model_testing_obesity_classification.

 ## Business Objective:
 To improve marketing efforts for obese and overweight customers based on lifestyle metrics, age, and gender for Accenture Marketing.